 On my other blogs I have recently written about buying eco-friendly jewellery.
 So, I thought I would spread the word over here, too.

-Here I will endeavour to explain what to look for when buying new (or old) pieces, and how to make conscious style choices.
+Here I will endeavour to explain what to look for when buying jewellery and how to make conscious style choices.

 What Being Eco-Friendly Means To Me